 After being awarded an Arts in Society grant in 2017, PMH Teaching Artists began facilitating a year long Fellowship in Creative Media for New Americans, meeting weekly at Denver Open Media for workshops and working with the PMH Fellows, who came to the U.S. from a variety of countries: Afghanistan, Iraq, Syria, Brazil, Ukraine, Nigeria and Congo.

-For their upcoming exhibition, Picture Me Here Fellows and Mentors worked together to create a series of postcards addressing their former selves (before migrating from their homeland, and resettling in Colorado) to share their experiences and impressions of life in America: what new things they will enjoy here, what aspects they will find most challenging, and what they will miss about their home country.
+For their upcoming exhibition, Picture Me Here Fellows and Mentors worked together to create a series of postcards addressing their former selves (before migrating from their homeland, and resettling in Colorado), sharing their experiences and impressions of life in the United States of America.
+PMH Fellows explored questions about everything from the new things they will enjoy here, what aspects they will find most challenging, and what they will miss about their home country.

 Each postcard includes their own photography and writing, created during their year long fellowship.